rux616/karabiner-windows-mode/README.md

 # karabiner-windows-mode
 Karabiner-Elements complex ruleset to make using Mac OS more sane by enabling common keyboard functionality used in Linux and Windows.
 Now powered by [Jsonnet](https://jsonnet.org), allowing the main files that need to be interacted with (`*.jsonnet` and `*.libsonnet`) to be much shorter and far more readable.

+If you'd like to contribute to this project, please check the [Contributing](#Contributing) section.

 ## Installation
 Copy and paste the following URL into your browser window and Karabiner-Elements *should* ask to install the file: